MicroControleurMonde/RP2040_GPS_NMEA/README.md

 # RP2040_GPS_NMEA
 Set of micro-python tools to decode the different types of NMEA sentences provided by a GPS chip.

-- 1 Generic NMEA decoder (*used as a generic debugger to visualize the different streams sent by the GPS chip*)
+- 1 Generic NMEA decoder (*used as debugger to visualize the different streams sent by the GPS chip*)
 - 2 RMC Decoder
 - 3 GGA Decoder
 - 4 GLL Decoder